Consensys/teku/README.md

 | distZip      | Full distribution in build/distributions (as `.zip`)
 | installDist  | Expanded distribution in `build/install/teku`
 | distDocker   | The `pegasyseng/teku` docker image

-## Configuration Defaults

-Refer to `config/config.yaml` for a set of default configuration settings.

 ## Code Style